 - Investigate the NLP Self/Others Reference Meta program

 These 10 cognitive errors are all habits of thinking that are deeply ingrained.
-The good news is, like any habit, these patterns of thinking can be broken and discarded through awareness and practice.
+The good news is, like any habit, these patterns of thinking can be changed through awareness and practice.

 For a great list of logical fallacies, check out the Skeptics Guide to the Universe article about logical fallacies.